jwalton/rust-book-abridged/docs/ch04-ownership.md

 :::info

 The syntax for getting a reference to a value - `&x` - is exactly the same as getting a pointer to a value in C or Go, and references in Rust behave a lot like pointers.
-More so than C++ references.
-[This Stack Overflow answer](https://stackoverflow.com/questions/64167637/is-the-concept-of-reference-different-in-c-and-rust) talks about ways that Rust references compare to C/C++ pointers.
+[This Stack Overflow answer](https://stackoverflow.com/questions/64167637/is-the-concept-of-reference-different-in-c-and-rust/64167719#64167719) talks about ways that Rust references compare to C/C++ pointers.

 :::